 Let's expand on this idea to look at more common scenarios.

 STEP 10: Dismiss the Risk and Remediation dialog we've been using then double-click BreachTest-1.txt in File Explorer.
 This will securely open plaintext content in Notepad.
 Add the line, Breach Test Line 2, then Save/ Close.
 SSProtect will re-encrypt the file.

 STEP 11: Delete BreachTest-2.txt then navigate to the Hostlist from the notification icon's context menu by choosing Managed Files/ Restore.
 Find BreachTest-2.txt in the list, which should show, (Deleted), then click Restore.

 STEP 12: Dismiss the dialog then Refresh Login.
 Choose the Profile Org1_User1, enter its' Password and Log In.

 STEP 13: Double-click BreachTest-1.txt to securely open in Notepad, add the line, Breach Test User 1, then Save/ Close.

-STEP 14: Refresh Login and choose the Profile Org1_Admin, enter its' Password, and Login.
+STEP 14: Refresh Login and choose the Profile Org1_Admin, enter its' Password, Log In.

-STEP 15: From the notification icon's context menu, return to the Risk and Remediation dialog by choosing the Disclosure Risk Analysis menu item.
+STEP 15: From the notification icon's context menu, return to the Risk and Remediation dialog with the Disclosure Risk Analysis menu item.